7 best things to do in Bourton-on-the-Water with kids

 Birdland & Jurassic Journey

-Birdland is home to over 500 birds and has more than 140 different species, from around the world.
+One of the best family-friendly attractions in Bourton-on-the-Water is Birdland, a wildlife park with over 500 birds from more than 140 different species worldwide.
 Located at the end of Bourton-on-Water, the park is in a very natural setting on the River Windrush.

 Jurassic Journey at Birdland

 Birdland is a relatively small wildlife park, so ideal for younger children to walk round.
 One of the advantages is that they can get up close and personal with the birds.
-If they have any energy left, there’s a small obstacle playground by the café.
+If they have any energy left, there’s a small playground by the café.

 Allow between 1 and 2 hours for your visit.
 For full details of admission prices and opening times click here.